akhildesh93/Mininet-Production-Network/README.md

   - For every switch that connects, sets up a firewall object
   - For each packet, configures connection status
-  - based on type of packet and its source, determines whether to accept, flood, or drop the packet: ex.
-ICMP traffic from Untrusted Host is dropped ARP traffic from anywhere is flooded
+  - based on type of packet and its source, determines whether to accept, flood, or drop the packet:
+              - ICMP traffic from Untrusted Host is dropped
+              - ARP traffic from anywhere is flooded
-              TCP traffic from Hosts are accepted
+              - TCP traffic from Hosts are accepted

   - doPort() assigns appropriate source port for a connection
   - accept() and acceptFlood() accepts a packet and sends to appropriate port